Gift Ideas for 13-Year-Old Boys

 Gaming Gift Ideas for 13-Year-Old Boys

-My 13-year-old shares an Xbox 360 system with his siblings, and he also has a Nintendo DSI.
-Though now that he has a cell phone, he seems to be outgrowing the DSI.
+My boy shares an Xbox 360 system with his siblings, and he also has a Nintendo DSI.
+But he seems to be outgrowing the DSI now that he has a cell phone.
 The Xbox, however, still gets played whenever he has friends over.

 Each year, the holiday season brings many new games for all of the gaming systems on the market: Nintendo DS systems (handheld gaming devices), the Xbox 360, the Nintendo Wii, and the Sony PS3.
 There are also games to play on the computer and apps that can be downloaded to cell phones.